seismology-RUB/PyLoT/docs/gui.md

 Save the current project from the menu with File->Save project or File->Save project as.
 PyLoT uses ``.plp`` files to save project information.
 This file format is not interchangable between different versions of Python interpreters.
 Saved projects contain the automatic and manual picks.
 Seismic trace data is not included into the ``.plp`` file, but read from its location used when saving the file.

+### Adding metadata

+TODO: Add picture of metadata "manager" when it is done

+PyLoT can handle ``.dless``, ``.xml``, ``.resp`` and ``.dseed`` formats.
+Metadata files stored on disk can be added to a project by clicking *Edit*->*Manage Inventories*.
+This opens up a window where the folders that contain metadata files can be selected.
+PyLoT will then search these files for the station names when it needs the information.

 # Picking